Skip to content

 #AirDroid Personal

 AirDroid transfers files wirelessly over your local network.
 No cable needed.
-It supports drag-and-drop in a browser window, and we transferred a 2 GB folder in about 4 minutes over Wi-Fi 6.
+It supports drag-and-drop in a browser window, and large multi-gigabyte folders move in a few minutes over a fast Wi-Fi connection.

 #Google Drive